pluralsight/guides/published/ruby-ruby-on-rails/reactrb-showcase/article.md

 ```javascript
 //= require 'webpack/client_only'
 ```
 just *above* the line that reads `Opal.load('components');`.
-This will pull any webpack assets that can only run on the client in.
+This will pull in any webpack assets that can only run on the client.

 Then edit `app/views/components.rb` and replace the `require 'react'` line with
 ```ruby